gabsbarreto/portfolio1/NHANES project/NHANES-Git.md

 #### Physical activity

-For physical activity data, the extracted data was available by type of physical activity (e.g., commuting, moderate or vigorous work-related or non work-related).
-For commuting and moderate physical activities, a MET score of 4 was given, and 8 for vigorous.
+Regarding participants’ physical activity, the extracted data was available separated by type of physical activity (e.g., commuting, moderate or vigorous work-related or non work-related).
+For commuting and moderate physical activities, a MET score of 4 was given, and of 8 for vigorous.
 This is how I handled it:

 ``` r
 PAQ0708 <- nhanes('PAQ_E')